Last updated: May 29, 2026

 Bottom line: Ohio has 12 Area Agencies on Aging.
-These local offices help older adults, people with disabilities, caregivers, and families find services close to home.
-If you do not know which office serves your county, call 1-866-243-5678.
-That statewide number can route you to the right agency.
+These regional offices help older adults, people with disabilities, caregivers, and families find local services.
+They can also point you to senior centers, meal sites, rides, benefits counseling, caregiver support, and long-term care options.
+If you do not know which office serves your county, call 1-866-243-5678 and ask for your county Area Agency on Aging.

 Quick start: who to call first